lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 Another disadvantage is that not many third party clients out there even report playback stops, leaving you with unrecorded listens.
 But, as already mentioned earlier, even if the client reports stopped playback, the parameter of playback position is optional.
-If this parameter is not filled, then the event is ignored and no listen for that track will be sent.
+If this parameter is not set, then the event is ignored and no listen for that track will be sent.

-After `UserDataSaved` mode has been introduced, this is also the default mode to keep the behavior consistent.
+After `UserDataSaved` mode has been introduced, this is also the default mode to keep the plugin behavior consistent.

 ###### UserDataSaved event mode